 Trafficking in Hydrocodone

 Hydrocodone is the fifth most commonly prescribed pain medication in the United States.
-This medication is also highly addictive, and requires the patient to use increasing amounts due to the fact that the patient can quickly become resistant to smaller amounts of the medication.
+Prosecutions for trafficking this controlled substance are common because the medication is highly addictive and requires the user to increase the amount used over time.

 Depending on the way hydrocodone is prescribed, it can be either a Schedule II or Schedule III drug.
 Hydrocodone is defined as a Schedule III drug if the dosage unit (the pill) contains “not more than 15 milligrams” of the drug, with recognized therapeutic amounts of active ingredients that are not controlled substances.